momsane/16S_PacBio_dada2/README.md

 ' all_16S_cd-hit.clstr > all_16S_cd-hit_clusters.tsv
 ```

-5. Open `all_16S_cd-hit_clusters.tsv` in excel or a text editor and check that each cluster contains only sequences from the same strain.
+5. Open `all_16S_cd-hit_clusters.tsv` in Excel or a text editor and check that each cluster contains only sequences from the same strain.
 If it is not the case, this is fine.
 You will just need to keep in mind later that some ASVs cannot be used to quantify the abundance of your strains.

 You are now in possession of a dereplicated database of all the 16S amplicons of your community.
-But we still need to **(1)** generate versions of this database with correctly formatted headers **(2)** merge these new versions with existing toSpecies and toGenus databases to use with `assignTaxonomy()` **(3)** generate a version of this database with only the species name to use with `addSpecies()`.
+But we still need to **(1)** generate versions of this database with correctly formatted headers for dada2 **(2)** merge these new versions with existing databases to use with `assignTaxonomy()` **(3)** generate a version of this database with only the species name to use with `addSpecies()`.

 ### Formatting databases for dada2